mui/mui-x/docs/data/advanced-components/overview.md

 This error indicates that your license key doesn't match what was issued by MUI (this is likely a typo).

-#### Invalid license key (Error: extracting license expiry timestamp)
+#### Invalid license key (TypeError: extracting license expiry timestamp)

-This is a more specific situation of the error above.
-If additionally to the invalid license message, you see an error on the console that looks like:
+The following JavaScript exception indicates that you may be trying to validate [the new license's key format on an older version of the npm package](#license-key-installation).

 :::error
 Error extracting license expiry timestamp.